Page cover

 AI systems may make mistakes, particularly in complex or unusual cases, raising questions about responsibility and accountability.

-• Lack of clear liability and reporting frameworks for cases involving AI-generated recommendations
+• Lack of clear liability and reporting frameworks for cases involving AI-generated recommendations (Price et al., 2019)

 • Particular challenges in managing complex or unusual cases that fall outside AI's training data